HPinES-Tech/MEL-Software/README.md

 - If you unplug your phone during the session, then it is not our fault that your phone has the highest resolution all of the sudden. (does not mean it's a virus, you're just an idiot and that's your problem)
     - To exit the tool, please close the application that is displaying Minecraft (by pressing ALT+F4), your phone display settings will be reverted back to normal, this is recommended to do so.
     - If your phone has been affected with the highest resolution, then please head down the [troubleshooting section](https://github.com/HPinES-Tech/MEL-Software#troubleshooting) to fix it.
+- This tool is has **NOT** been tested or ran on an Apple Silicon device, therefore, it is not recommended to do so.

 Download this software [here](https://github.com/HPinES-Tech/MEL-Software/releases/tag/v1.0.0-alpha.2)